-Since our overlanding travels through Africa in 2018, many people have asked me – which African country is the best for first timers?
-Whilst Morocco would be an obvious choice as it’s only a 4 hour flight from the UK and is relatively straight forward getting around using public transport or hiring a car, it’s not really the answer people are looking for.
+Since our overlanding travels through Africa, many people have asked me – which African country is the best for first timers?
+Whilst Morocco would be an obvious choice as it’s only a 4 hour flight from the UK and is relatively straight forward getting around using public transport or hiring a car.
+But this isn’t really the answer people are looking for.
 When people think of Africa, they’re imagining epic open landscapes and spotting the Big Five on a classic African safari.
 My answer is therefore an adventure to Namibia with kids.

 There are many tours that can show you the sites of Namibia.
 However, we strongly recommend going it alone.
 Hire a 4×4 with roof tents from Bush Lore or Britz, grab your Tracks 4 Africa Namibia map (this is the overlanding ‘Bible’), and hit the road.
 This allows for flexibility of time and makes travelling Namibia with kids much more relaxing.
 A trip to Africa should be an adventure after all!

 You may also want to check out our ULTIMATE Africa packing list for overlanding Africa with kids.